djoesanje/HOPE---Product-Management-System/README.md

 # HOPE, Inc. — Product Management System

-A secure, role-aware web application for managing products and price history, built as a capstone project for the **BS Information Technology** program at **New Era University — College of Computer Studies** (Information Management 2, A.Y.
+A secure, role-aware web application for managing products and price history, built as a project for the **BS Information Technology** program at **New Era University — College of Computer Studies** (Information Management 2, A.Y.
 2025–2026).

 ## Table of Contents